ddriese/new-tab/README.md

 5. Click **Load unpacked**
 6. Browse to and select the **new-tab-master** folder.

-You can now use New Tab, just open a new tab and click **SETTINGS** in the top right to add your site info.
+You can now begin to use New Tab!
+Simply open a new tab and click **SETTINGS** in the top right to add your site info.

-Note that the **image** field should contain the file name of screenshot you want to use for that site (e.g. reddit.jpg).
+Note that the **image** field for each site should contain the file name of screenshot you want to use for that site (e.g. reddit.jpg).
+Alternatively, you can link directly to an online image by pasting the entire image address in the field.

 ## Coming Soon

 - [ ] More search engines
-- [ ] Weather
+- [ ] Weather information
 - [ ] Light mode
 - [ ] Automated screenshots